Extensibility

 brainstorms: "docs/brainstorms" # brainstorm artifacts (gitignored by default)

-plans: "docs/plans" # execution plans
+plans: "docs/internal/plans" # execution plans

 specs: "docs/product/specs" # technical specs